Sourish25/MineBucks/README.md

 3. Manually sum the totals.
 4. Perform currency conversion (USD/Points to Your Country's Currency) to understand actual earnings.

 This repetitive process was inefficient and lacked historical data tracking.
 We attempted to find existing solutions, but none offered the passive, unified monitoring we required.
-Thus, MineBucks was architected to be a "Set and Forget" solution that runs silently in the background, utilizing Android's WorkManager to fetch, aggregate, and notify us of financial changes.
+Thus, MineBucks was architected to utilizing Android's WorkManager to fetch, aggregate, and notify us of financial changes.

 ---